haitch/jwtInspector/README.md

 # jwtInspector
-A github action to decode/dump JWT token, locally only, no external communication. it doesn't verify the token signature, or expiration.
+A github action to decode/dump JWT token, local only, no external communication. it doesn't verify the token signature, or expiration.

 ## Spec
 #### Input